-"Dream Unique" and "Intellectual Property is at the Heart of Every Business" is a registered trademark and trademarks of Rashauna Norment or Rashauna Norment Law Firm, PLLC.
+"Dream Unique" and "Intellectual Property is at the Heart of Every Business" are a registered trademark and trademarks of its respective owners.

-The information provided on this website is for information and education purposes only, does not establish an attorney-client relationship, and is not considered legal advice.
+The information provided on this website is for information and education purposes only, your participation and activity on this website does not establish an attorney-client relationship, and is not considered legal advice.
 Please contact an attorney to discuss your specific situation.
+Attorney advertisement.